apache/tvm/apps/benchmark/README.md

   ```

   If you do not do tuning and run the benchmark for other devices directly,
-  the performance is not gauranteed (This is still doable, you can pick a most
+  the performance is not guaranteed (This is still doable, you can pick a most
   similar device and reuse its parameter).
   In order to get the best performance, you need to tune for you own device,
   please follow [tutorial](404.html).